 In addition to CNC machining and injection molding, other technologies such as 3D printing, CNC laser cutting, and thermoforming add to manufacturing.
 Each technology offers unique advantages and challenges, particularly in terms of accuracy, volume, and cost.

-The role of CNC laser cutting: CNC laser cutting uses a powerful laser.
+CNC laser cutting uses a powerful laser.
 It cuts materials with precision, speed, and efficiency.
-It is particularly suitable for cutting thin materials such as sheet metal, plastic, or wood with high precision.
+In addition, it is particularly suitable for cutting thin materials such as sheet metal, plastic, or wood with high precision.
 It is more suitable for the manufacture of flat parts with complex designs.
 Laser cutting is cost-effective for medium-volume production with fast turnaround times.

 Conclusion